-RTCH 752 Understanding the Biblical Message (3) An in-depth exploration of the nature of biblical theology and its implications for Renewal Theology.
+RTCH 752 Biblical Theology and Renewal (3) An in-depth exploration of the nature of biblical theology and its implications for Renewal Theology.
 Particular attention will be given to the relation between the Old and the New Testament, as well as to the relation between the theologies of the different biblical writers, with special emphasis on pneumatology in different books of the Bible and the contribution of Renewal theology to biblical theology.